Adore E-Citybike 28" Alu Cityfahrrad CX-380 Mittelmotor 85NM / 15Ah Lime Green

 Rim brake

-Applies friction directly to the wheel rim using brake pads, making it lightweight and easy to maintain.
+Applies braking force directly to the wheel rim using pads.

 Bestseller